 Kuta Beach Opening Hours

-Kuta Beach is accessible for 24 hours, 7 days of the week.
+Kuta Beach is accessible 24 hours, 7 days a week.
 No entrance fee is required.
-Beach chairs with umbrella costs IDR 50k/half an hour to rent.
-Nearest parking is located along the road by the beach.
-Parking is IDR 20k per motorbike.
+Beach chairs with umbrellas cost Rp50.000.
+The nearest parking is located along the road by the beach.
+Parking is Rp2.000 per motorbike.

 Lifeguard posts are available at several spots.
 When it comes to accommodation, restaurants, and shopping, the choice is almost endless.
 Around Kuta, hotels, restaurants, and malls abound.